 As a content creator and editor, you are responsible for making sure the content you provide meets accessibility standards.

-For tips on making your content accessible check out Accessible Content Tips.
+For tips on making your content accessible check out Creating accessible content.

-A simple way you can check the accessibility on your page is by using the "Web Accessibility Evaluation Tool" at https://wave.webaim.org/.
+A simple way you can check the accessibility on an individual page is by using browser plugins and online accessibility tools.

 As part of the Stanford community, you have free access to Siteimprove, an accessibility and quality assurance platform to scan and monitor your website.
 Stanford Web Services will work with you to set up a testing site per our policy on automated scanning tools.

 Many accessibility issues cannot be detected with an automated tool.
 For more comprehensive accessibility testing, you may want to consider manual testing on all or part of your site.